Supplier Code of Conduct

 ENVIRONMENT AND SUSTAINABILITY

-When suppliers handle personal and confidential Gordon Food Service employees or customers information, such as home addresses, Social Security numbers, birth dates, or medical information, procedures must be in place to ensure that the confidential information is protected against unauthorized disclosure and theft.
-If a supplier becomes aware of an actual or possible unauthorized disclosure of Gordon Food Service company or employee information, it must be reported immediately to Gordon Food Service’s Risk Management Department at 616-717-6212.
+When suppliers handle Gordon Food Service information they shall safeguard it by keeping it secure, limiting access, and avoiding discussing or revealing such information in public places.
+Suppliers shall ensure data and information security procedures are in place to protect its information technology environment.
+For confidential employee or customer information, such as home addresses, Social Security numbers, birth dates, driver's license, or medical information, procedures must be in place to ensure that the confidential information is protected against unauthorized disclosure and theft.
+If a supplier becomes aware of an actual or possible unauthorized disclosure of Gordon Food Service company or employee information, or a security breach, it must be reported immediately to Gordon Food Service’s Enterprise Information Security Department at IS_Compliance@gfs.com.
+This requirement extends even after the conclusion of a supplier’s business relationship with Gordon Food Service.

 VERIFICATION OF SUPPLIER COMPLIANCE

 Gordon Food Service seeks to conduct its business in accordance with the principles defined in this Code, and engage suppliers who proactively seek to do the same.
-We reserve the right to request information and/or audit a supplier’s facilities with the expectation that suppliers will correct any identified deficiencies.
-Suppliers should inform Gordon Food Service of any departure from this Code, including significant regulatory noncompliance or news event that may jeopardize public or governmental views of our company or our legal compliance.
+We reserve the right to request information, audit a supplier’s facilities, or have an independent third party audit a supplier’s facilities, with the expectation that suppliers will correct any identified deficiencies.
+Suppliers should inform Gordon Food Service of any deviation from this Code, including significant regulatory noncompliance or news event that may jeopardize views of our company or our legal compliance.